 - Internal Employee Training: L&D department should consider using explainer videos for internal training, especially in an online environment.
 With the strength of explaining everything, explainers help employees in reskilling and upskilling training.

-Top industries and businesses should use explainer videos
+Top industries and businesses should use animated explainer videos

 1. HR, Training & eLearning